Citrus Mint Electrolyte Drink – Extremely Easy

 Homemade Electrolyte Drink Ingredients

-- 2 litres of filtered water
+- 2 liters of filtered water

 - Juice of 1 grapefruit